-- Use the Veritas Enterprise Administrator (VEA) console to launch the Setup Replicated Data Set Wizard from the cluster node on the Primary where the cluster disk group is imported. - Start VEA from Start > All Programs > Veritas > Veritas Storage Foundation > Veritas Enterprise Administrator. - On Windows 2012 operating systems, from the Apps menu in the Start screen. - From the VEA console, click View > Connection > Replication Network. - 2 Right-click Replication Network and select Setup Replicated Data Set. - 3 Read the information on the Welcome page and then click Next.
+1 Use the Veritas Enterprise Administrator (VEA) console to launch the Setup Replicated Data Set Wizard from the cluster node on the Primary where the cluster disk group is imported.

+Start Veritas Enterprise Administrator from the Apps menu on the Start screen, and click View > Connection > Replication Network.

+- 2 Right-click Replication Network and select Setup Replicated Data Set. - 3 Read the information on the Welcome page and then click Next.

-Specify names for the Replicated Data Set (RDS) and Replicated Volume Group (RVG) and then click Next.
+4 Specify names for the Replicated Data Set (RDS) and Replicated Volume Group (RVG) and then click Next.